hyuqing316/yuqinghan.github.io/README.md

 # Yuqing Han Personal Website

 This is a repository for the final project of CS601.
-You could review the final result at [Yuqing Han's personal website](https://hyuqing316.github.io/yuqinghan.github.io/).
+You could review the final result [here](https://hyuqing316.github.io/yuqinghan.github.io/).

 ## Website structure